vinixaavier/puppet-ssh/README.md

 Data type: String.

-Specifies the local addresses sshd(8) should listen on.
+Specifies the local addresses sshd should listen on.

 Default value: undef.